-The American Gold Eagle 1 oz is the most popular bullion coin choice in the United States.
-In 1986, the United States Mint introduced the American Gold Eagle series, minted in four sizes (1 oz, ½ oz, ¼ oz and 1/10 oz).
-From 1986 through 1991 the US Mint dated the coins using Roman Numerals.
-From 1992 through the present traditional Arabic Numerals are featured.
+The American Gold Eagle 1 oz is a popular gold bullion choice worldwide.
+In 1986, the United States Mint introduced the series in four sizes (1 oz, ½ oz, ¼ oz and 1/10 oz).
+From 1986 through 1991 the US Mint dated these coins using Roman Numerals.
+Beginning in 1992 they have used traditional Arabic Numerals.

 On the front of the coin is a depiction of Liberty taken from the famous $20 gold piece (1907-1933) designed by Augustus Saint-Gaudens.

-The back features a family of eagles and includes United States of America, E Pluribus Unum (from many, one).
-It also features In God We Trust, weight (1 oz fine gold) and legal tender value ($50).
+The back features a family of eagles and includes United States of America, E Pluribus Unum, In God We Trust, weight (1 oz fine gold) and its symbolic legal tender value ($50).

 Because of its popularity the US Mint produces quantities of the American Gold Eagle 1 oz – all of which closely follow the price of gold.

 Reasons for its popularity include: (1) The American Gold Eagle appeals to a worldwide audience because of its low premium so it is a popular choice for Individual Retirement Accounts.
 (2) The coin is easy to buy and sell because dealers worldwide post daily buy and sell prices.
 (3) The American Gold Eagle 1 oz contains one ounce of the gold so valuation is simple.
 (4) The US Mint places 20 of these gold coins in a plastic tube which allows for easy storage.
 It also produces a composite red box which contains 500 American Eagle coins (25 tubes of 20 coins).
 It also produces a composite box which contains 500 American Gold Eagle 1 oz coins (25 tubes of 20 coins) – an industry standard for large transactions.